Dynamic model of tissue electroporation on the basis of biological dispersion and Joule heating

 \section{Introduction}

 Electroporation occurs when the transmembrane potential (TMP) of a biological cell exceeds a supraphysiological threshold by stimulation of short but intense pulsed electric fields (PEF).
 Excessive TMP causes local disturbances in the membrane structure.
 Current electroporation theory suggests that prepores are formed~\cite{Kotnik_2012}.
 The prepores then expand and stabilise as hydrophilic pores.
-Pore formation increases the permeability of the cell membrane, allowing nonpermeable substances to cross the cell barrier \cite{chen2020electroporation}.
-Extracellular content can access the cytosol, or intracellular content can leak and even trigger apoptosis through loss of homeostasis \cite{napotnik2021cell, jakstys2020correlation}.
+Pore formation increases cell membrane permeability, allowing non-permeable substances to cross the cell barrier \cite{chen2020electroporation}.
+Extracellular content can access the cytosol, or intracellular content can leak and even trigger apoptosis by losing homeostasis \cite{napotnik2021cell, jakstys2020correlation}.
 There are medical and industrial applications that use electroporation to improve or replace traditional processes~\cite{Haberl_2013, Rakoczy_2022}.

 The occurrence of electroporation depends on the distribution of the electric field, which in turn depends on the nonlinear electrical properties of the tissue.
 Opening the pores in the membrane changes the structure of the material and its electrical properties \cite{delemotte2012molecular}.
 The system is interdependent and leads to a complex model.
 For this reason, electroporation is often studied in detail by computer simulations.